archlinux/infrastructure/docs/matrix.md

 ### Our bridge

-We bridge several of our private IRC channels on Freenode to Matrix, which you need to be invited
+We bridge several of our private IRC channels on Libera Chat to Matrix, which you need to be invited
 into:
   - `#developers:archlinux.org`: Bridged with `#archlinux-dev`.
   - `#trusted-users:archlinux.org`: Bridged with `#archlinux-tu`.
   - `#staff:archlinux.org`: Bridged with `#archlinux-staff`.

+Please request an invitation in `#internal:archlinux.org` for the rooms you need to be in.

 ### Matrix.org bridge

-Channels without keys are available via the "official" Freenode bridge at Matrix.org.
+Channels without keys are available via the official Libera Chat bridge.
 For example:
-  - `#freenode_#archlinux-devops:matrix.org`: Bridged with `#archlinux-devops`.
+  - `#archlinux-devops:libera.chat`: Bridged with `#archlinux-devops`.
-  - `#freenode_#archlinux-projects:matrix.org`: Bridged with `#archlinux-projects`.
+  - `#archlinux-projects:libera.chat`: Bridged with `#archlinux-projects`.

-**Please avoid joining large bridged rooms (such as `#freenode_#archlinux:matrix.org`), as these slow down the server immensely.**
+**Please avoid joining large bridged rooms (such as `#archlinux:libera.chat`), as these slow down the server immensely.**

-Freenode may require you to have a registered nick to join certain channels.
-Once `@appservice-irc:matrix.org` contacts you, tell it to `!storepass <username>:<password>` with the username and the password of your Freenode account and it will reconnect you as registered.
+Libera Chat may require you to have a registered nick to join certain channels.
+Once `@appservice:libera.chat` contacts you, tell it `!username <username>`, then `!storepass <password>` with the username and the password of your Libera Chat NickServ account.
+Then `!reconnect` and it will reconnect you as registered.